Peregrine Corporation: History

-Company description

-Peregrine Corporation owns and operates a diverse range of businesses.

-Peregrine brought the Krispy Kreme doughnut franchise to South Australia and also runs the Mexican food franchise Guzman y Gomez.

-As of September 2020, Peregrine was the 9th largest privately-owned company in Australia, and the largest in South Australia.

-The Peregrine Corporation is South Australia’s largest private sector company and the state’s largest private sector employer, employing more than 4,500 employees across retail, marketing, human resources, property development, legal, business development and operations.
+In April 2023 Peregrine Corporation agreed terms to sell its OTR service station chain to Viva Energy.
+The transaction is subject to Australian Competition & Consumer Commission and Foreign Investment Review Board clearance.
+The acquisition also includes Peregrine's businesses of Smokemart and Giftbox (SMGB) and Mogas.
+The Shahin family will also be a shareholder of Viva Energy.
+The Shahin family's ownership of the Peregrine Property, Construction & Development (PCI) and Motorsport (The Bend and Mallala) divisions remains unchanged.

+In February 2024, Charlie (Khalil), separate to Peregrine, through his company Atayf purchased Aileron Station and the nearby Oolloo Farm (now Katayf farm) in the Northern Territory.
+Aileron produces beef and Katayf produces fodder.

 Controversies

-Nasmin Pty Ltd, the registered owner of Nasmin Farm, was fined $28,000 for the 2012 dumping of 2000 t of slightly contaminated soil, taken from the redevelopment of an On The Run store located on Nasmin Farm.
+Nasmin Pty Ltd, the registered owner of Nasmin Farm, was fined $28,000 for the 2012 dumping of 2000 t of slightly contaminated soil, taken from the redevelopment of an On the Run store located on Nasmin Farm.

 In 2018 the OTR brand of the company received significant criticism from consumers and environmental groups for a decision to ban reusable coffee cups, amongst growing concerns of the negative effect of the 1.2 billion disposable cups that end-up in landfill in Australia each year.

-A class action on behalf of 1,050 On The Run workers was lodged with the Federal Court of Australia on 13 May 2020.
+A class action on behalf of 1,050 On the Run workers was lodged with the Federal Court of Australia on 13 May 2020.
 The company was accused of failing to pay overtime, underpaying staff and misusing its traineeship program as a method to reduce workers' pay, dating back to 2014 and involving all stores in South Australia.
 OTR allegedly used eight different wage minimisation tactics that enabled gross underpayment of its staff.
 In March 2020, the Federal Court had upheld a separate decision by the South Australian Employment Tribunal to award $2,342 to an OTR employee who had been underpaid.
+In August 2020 Peregrine was ordered by the South Australian Employment Tribunal to pay $65,000 to an employee after being found to have deliberately underpaid him over the period of a year in 2016, at an OTR at Fulham.

 In 2020 there was opposition by local residents to a planned OTR outlet on Kensington Road in Kensington Park, and to the expansion of the Peregrine headquarters building in Kensington to a height of seven storeys with a helipad on top of the building.

-In August 2020 Peregrine was ordered by the South Australian Employment Tribunal to pay $65,000 to an employee after being found to have deliberately underpaid him over the period of a year in 2016, at an OTR at Fulham.